 How to choose a WANNASOFA listing

 Start with how you sit.
-If you want upright support for work, prioritize a sofa that resists slouch drift and has a stable front edge.
-If you want deep lounging, focus on seat depth, cushion plushness, and the footprint you can live with.
-Then match scale to your room: a 124" x 124" sectional can choke circulation, while a standard sofa is easier to place.
-Finally, be realistic about upkeep—some fabrics look great but punish low-effort cleaning.
+If you work from the sofa, prioritize upright support, a stable front edge, and a seat that does not slowly pull you forward.
+If you want deep lounging, focus on seat depth, cushion feel, and the footprint you can realistically live with.
+Then match scale to your room: a 124" x 124" sectional can choke circulation, while a standard sofa is easier to place and move around.
+Finally, be honest about upkeep—some fabrics look great at first and ask much more of you later.

 Recommendations by scenario: